folio-org/folio-org.github.io/_faqs/how-to-request-github-access.md

 faqOrder: 2
 ---

+## Introduction

+Most people have write permission to only the few FOLIO repositories that they regularly work on via their GitHub [Teams](#manage-members-for-teams).
+For contributions to any other repository they will need to "fork" it to their personal GitHub account (refer to [contribution guidelines](/guidelines/contributing/#fork-github-repository)).

 ## GitHub new developer

 For new developers (i.e. not yet a [member](https://github.com/orgs/folio-org/people) of "folio-org" organization) we ask that a project manager (see [Team and module responsibility matrix](https://folio-org.atlassian.net/wiki/x/kIBP)) or at least a known existing developer, makes this request.